Every workplace has conflict, every group, every family unit. Conflict is unavoidable wherever there are human relationships.

 - If I admit I’m wrong, I’ll lose credibility.

 There are simple strategies that tackle the bad kind of conflict.
-Some of our suggestions include shifting forward to how you can change in the future, listening to understand (not to reply!) and really trying to see things from the other person’s perspective.
+Some of our professional coaching suggestions include shifting forward to how you can change in the future, listening to understand (not to reply!) and really trying to see things from the other person’s perspective.

-Once we understand how personality styles affect conflict on our team, we can use the CBT approach to pause, reflect and take a more productive approach to dealing with issues or situations that involve people who come at things in different ways.
+Once we understand how personality styles affect conflict on our team, we can use the CBT approach to pause, reflect and take a more productive approach to deal with issues or situations that involve people who come at things in different ways.

-If you’re noticing a fair bit of bad conflict on your team, or feeling it yourself, you might consider our Productive Conflict workshop, which can be provided to your group or team in-house or virtually — giving each participant their own personality profile and conflict map along with techniques to use with colleagues when feeling conflict.
+If you’re noticing a fair bit of bad conflict on your team or feeling it yourself, you might consider our Productive Conflict workshop, which can be provided to your group or team in-house or virtually — giving each participant their own personality profile and conflict map along with techniques to use with colleagues when feeling the conflict.

 What instances of workplace conflict come to mind for you?
 Were you aware in the moment of things you could have done differently?
 Did the experience stay with you and bother you beyond that moment?
 What can you do this week to move unproductive conflict to productive conflict?